How to start a business

 • What do you need to earn to make your business a success?

-• How will you market your business? e.g. social media, flyers, adverts etc.
+• How will you market your business? (such as advertising on social media, newspapers or using flyers etc.)

 • How will you encourage word of mouth referrals?

-• What materials will you need to start?
+• What materials will you need to get started?

 You can view lending options that may be available to your business at The British Business Bank

-Look at your potential customer base – is there a demand for your product or service?
+Choosing the right name can be tricky.
+Start by researching the market – look at your potential customer base and check if there is a demand for your product or service.
 Try to do some customer research to understand their needs.
 You could do this via social media or by simply talking to people.

-• Make it relevant - it should reflect what your business actually does or how it should make your customers feel or react
+Your business name should not leave customers feeling mystified.
+It should reflect what your business actually does or how it should make your customers feel or react.

-• Make it short and easy to spell - if people are searching for your business you want them to find it easily and not have difficulty with the spelling
+If people are searching for your business you want them to find it easily and not have difficulty with the spelling.

 Using the right company structure